Top Email Marketing Mistakes To Avoid

 By avoiding common mistakes, marketers can target their audience far more effectively than they can with traditional radio and TV spots alone. – Convince and Convert

-By following these three things, you can not only reinforce your customer’s trust and loyalty but also convert them into potential leads and then into your business’ advocates.
+By following these three things, you can reinforce your customer’s trust and loyalty and convert them into potential leads and then into your business’ advocates.

 7 – Discrepancy Between Your Email Body and Subject Line

-For several marketing reasons, your emails subject line speaks volumes!
+For several marketing reasons, your email subject line speaks volumes!

-While many email marketers leverage this approach without giving it a thought, for higher customer engagement and open rates, it could merely disappoint your target audience when the inside content doesn’t match with the subject.
+While many email marketers leverage this approach without considering higher customer engagement and open rates, it could disappoint your target audience when the inside content doesn’t match the subject.

 This could further lead to them unsubscribing to your newsletters.